Nishi1995/Ni/README.md

 # Ni
- # So swirl does not repeat execution of commands
 # AUTO_DETECT_NEWVAR <- FALSE

 # Returns TRUE if the user has calculated a value equal to that calculated by the given expression.